nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product-logic.md

 `END`

+Where **formid** is the dm+d code for the requested dose quantity unit of measure.

 The rules for the ranking are best shown in a table.

-Calculated Qty | Ranking | Reason
+Calculated Quantity | Ranking | Reason
-Decimal less than 1 | 3 | Requires part of a a single dose Integer | 1 | Can be fulfilled by one or more complete doses Decimal greater than 1 | 2 | Requires a number of doses include part doses Decimal by dose form typically not divisable | 4 | Unlikely to the clinically safe to use this product
+Decimal less than 1 | 3 | Requires part of a a single dose Integer | 1 | Can be fulfilled by one or more complete doses Decimal greater than 1 | 2 | Requires a number of doses include part doses Decimal using a dose form typically not divisable | 4 | Unlikely to the clinically safe to use this product

-By adding the calculated **qty** and **rank** to the main SQL query, the suitable sort order is `ORDER BY rank, qty, vmp.name`.
+By adding the calculated **quantity** and **rank** to the main SQL query, the suitable sort order is `ORDER BY rank, quantity`.

 #### Identification of dose forms that are typically not divisable

-Intro text...
+The following dose forms are typically not divisible.
+This is not always the case.
+For example there are some modified-release tablets with a score along the centre to aid division, but in most cases, modified-release products should not be divided.
+The same applies for products as capsules.
+These represent the more common dose forms used within dm+d concepts.
+Other un-divisible dose forms may exist but their use would be rare, but this reference table can be extended or customised as required for a local implementation.

 SNOMED/dm+d code | Dose Form
 385049006 | Capsule